ygunayer/ygcom2/source/_posts/browser-based-card-game-using-akka.md

 ---
 title: Making a Browser Based Card Game Using Actors - Part 1
-date: 2017-12-07 00:00
+date: 2019-06-11 00:00
 tags: [Scala, Akka, Actor Model, Javascript]
 ---
 In the [previous article](/blog/actor-based-multiplayer-card-game) we made a very simple card game using an Akka cluster, but depended on explicit (hard-coded, even) configuration variables to run in the first place.
 This is highly impractical, even for a pet project, and besides, an actual game would have had some kind of UI, or at least provide a better option for user interaction than a console-attached terminal, right?

 So let's embark on a long journey where take our [previous project](https://github.com/ygunayer/bastra) and turn it into a real, production-ready game that we can play on the *browser* and actually enjoy doing it.
-To do that we'll use stuff like Akka HTTP, Slick, Cassandra, RabbitMQ, GraphQL, [React.js](https://reactjs.org/), and cover some systems and software architecture topics such as using semantic versioning, separating projects and making them depend on each other, authentication, database access, environment-dependent configurations, multi-node clustering, and realtime matchmaking systems.
+To do that we'll use stuff like Akka HTTP, Slick, PostgreSQL, RabbitMQ, GraphQL, [React.js](https://reactjs.org/), and cover some systems and software architecture topics such as semantic versioning, JWT-based authentication, database access, containerization (aka zero-config deployments), and realtime matchmaking systems.

 <!-- more -->